Responsible Employer

 To help it better understand the psychological strain that employees experience, STILL has also introduced a process to analyze employees’ mental health based on markers such as stress, mental fatigue, monotony, mental saturation, and emotional exhaustion.
 EAP, an external support service for employees, was introduced at STILL in Germany in 2023.
 Employees can use this service to seek advice from external experts on issues such as their jobs and work, family and partnerships, and physical and mental health.
 EAP is available via phone, video, or in person.
 Physiotherapists are available at the STILL plant in Hamburg to provide immediate treatment as well as advice on preventing injuries.
 Advice on good ergonomics at office and production workstations is also provided based on innovative digital analysis methods, such as ISA, an intelligent seating assistant.
 Flu vaccines can also be obtained at no cost.
 In addition, all managers at the Hamburg plant received training in 2023 on how to discuss employees’ wellbeing with them when returning from sick leave.

 In line with the German Ordinance on Preventive Occupational Health Care (ArbMedVV), STILL offers all staff an occupational health check every three years or so.
 These medical checkups are voluntary and employees are not required to have the checkups at a specific time.
-Mandatory medical checkups are organized for staff exposed to specific risks, such as employees working long hours in designated noisy areas or handling certain hazardous substances, as identified by STILL’s safety specialists and company doctors.
+Mandatory medical checkups are also arranged for staff exposed to specific risks, such as employees working long hours in designated noisy areas or handling certain hazardous substances, as identified by STILL’s safety specialists and company doctors.

 Company sports are also offered as a form of preventative healthcare.
 Since 1997, these activities at STILL have been organized through a registered sports association.
 Sports activities generally take place outside of working hours and are designed to complement the offerings of conventional sports clubs.
 The main aim of company sports is for employees to enjoy getting some exercise and to improve their fitness levels together.